-The four of us sat silent the entire 6 hour flight.
+The four of us sat silent the entire 6-hour flight.
 We didn’t sleep either, even though it was the middle of the night.
-I will never forgot how I felt.
+I will never forget how I felt.
 It was the first time I felt hatred in my heart.
 I was ready to kill, now more than ever.
 I let that hatred burn.

 I hope we win this war – for the soldiers on that flight, the thousands before, and the unfortunate thousands that may inevitably follow.